N-O-NAME-0/N-O-NAME-0/README.md

 * 🧩 I simplify complex systems and make them easier to use.
 * 🔍 Interested in Reverse Engineering & application analysis.
 * 🛠️ I build practical, efficient, and purpose-driven tools.
-* 🔓 Open by design.
-Accessible by default.
-User-first.
 * 🧠 Always exploring how things work under the hood.

 ---